 It was AWESOME…

-Luckily for us, the weather on the Gold Coast couldn’t have been better – the sun was high in the sky, the sea breeze was refreshing, and the glassy ocean made for a smooth ride on our valiant vessel.
+Lucky for us, the weather on the Gold Coast couldn’t have been better – the sun was high in the sky, the sea breeze was refreshing, and the glassy ocean made for a smooth ride on our valiant vessel.

-During our two-hour tour, we managed to spot seven whales, and witnessed one of these magnificent creature’s tail-slapping the water.
+During our two-hour tour, we managed to spot seven whales, and witnessed one of these magnificent creatures tail-slapping the water.
 It was, honestly, amazing!!!

-I have only one word to describe the humbling experience of being so close to such colossal and beautiful animals: Perfect.
+I have only one word to describe the humbling experience of being so close to such colossal and beautiful animals: perfect.